 Sweatpants aside, Cairo was a pleasant surprise.
 I was expecting unfriendly, uninteresting, dangerous, and filthy.
 Of those four, it turned out to only be filthy.
 Introducing myself was usually followed by a "Welcome to Egypt!" and by the end I felt completely safe walking around at night.
 The streets were full of life and after all of the obvious sightseeing, I could have stayed for awhile happily.

 As for the sightseeing, it was not over-hyped.
 The two biggies were the Pyramids/Sphinx, and the Egyptian museum.
 The Pyramids are a little like The Grand Canyon, or any great national park, in that they really cannot be sufficiently captured in a picture.
 I've seen them a hundred times before, but in person they blew me away.
-Not only because they're fucking huge, not only because they're made of over a million stones, each of which weighs between 1-10 cars, but I was in total awe of their ancient-ness.
+Not only because they're huge, not only because they're made of over a million stones, each of which weighs between 1-10 cars, but I was in total awe of their ancient-ness.
 Put it this way-- when the ancient Romans were doing their thing in 300 B.C. or so, the pyramids and sphinx were already over 2,000 years old.
 So they were as old to the ancient Romans as ancient Rome is to us.

 The other cool thing about them was that there wasn't the level of protectiveness and security you'd expect from such a vaunted sight.
 I expected ropes and guards and all that-- rather, you could just walk right up to them and climb up a little bit.